Digg Was Just Bought By An Ad-Tech Company Called BuySellAds

 Last month, Digg, an old beloved content aggregation destination, made the sad announcement to its loyal following that it was shutting down its RSS platform, Digg Reader.
 This wasn’t merely a product decision, it turns out, but a development as the company transitioned to a new parent company.

 Multiple sources tell me that Digg, formerly owned by Betaworks, has been sold to the little-known Boston-based ad-tech company BuySellAds.
 The company bought Digg’s assets, as well as its editorial and revenue teams, for an undisclosed amount.
+Additionally, the blockchain-based digital publishing platform Civil has hired up many people from Digg’s tech team.
 Most recently, Digg raised a Series C round of funding that was led by Gannett.

 “Our plan with Digg is to not screw it up,” says BuySellAds CEO Todd Garland, confirming the sale to me.
 He hadn’t announced the acquisition publicly for fear that it would give a bad perception about what an ad-tech company would do with a beloved media brand.
 He says the company planned to make the announcement at a later date.

-Note: Update: Civil has confirmed to me that it hired eight former members of Digg’s technology team.
-Co-founder and head of communications Matt Coolidge writes to me via email, “It’s a unique opportunity for us as we explore a larger partnership with Betaworks ahead of the launch of our decentralized marketplace for sustainable journalism.”